logos-co/logos-storage-module/docs/index.rst

 saves that configuration in ``~/.logos_storage/config.json``.

-``loadConfigOrDefault`` returns the configuration from ``~/.logos_storage/config.json``, migrated to the version of the storage module you are using, or the migrated defaults when that file does not exist.
+``loadConfigOrDefault`` returns the configuration from ``~/.logos_storage/config.json``, migrated to the version of the storage module you are using, or a suitable default when there is none.
 Pass its result to ``init`` to restart a node with the configuration it last ran with.

 The options below are the ones you are most likely to need.
 For the full